pol-dev-shinroo/flutter-course/README.md

 10. private property
     => make sure somethings (properties + methods) inside the class cannot be manipulated externallly.
     => underscore is a dart convention that makes it private (only be accessed within the current file)

+11. custom widget
+    => common practice is to have just one widget per file => use "st" shortcut to create stateless or stateful widget

+12. immutable warning
+    => add final to property
+    => final: cannot be reassigned (once build)